stefanRitter/buzzr/worker/behaviour.md

 exclude
 ======
 job offers
+'akamai error'
-'to rent', 'to let' => unless in buzzr topic
+'for sale', 'to rent', 'to let' => unless in buzzr topic